Skip to content

 Your details will be something like below.

-user: \*\*\*\*
+Username: \*\*\*\*

-password: \*\*\*\*
+Password: \*\*\*\*

-remote folder: /prod/<private ftp folder name>
+Remote folder (Remote site): /prod/<private ftp folder name>

 After installation of FileZilla, open and enter the FTP connection details.
 You need to enter Host, Username and Password to connect to the FTP server.
 Once connected you will not be able to browse the folder, you need to copy paste the remote folder path in Remote site text box and press enter, then your FTP folder will be browsable on the right side.